 Information on the Retired License Status

-A retired status has been established for licensees who are no longer active in thier profession and no longer want to pay the full license renewal fees.
+A retired status has been established for licensees who are no longer active in their profession and no longer want to pay the full license renewal fees.

 Carefully read the following features of a retired status before deciding whether or not to change your status: